SimonPuchas/MotionPrediction/README.md

 We want to train a motion prediction model, which takes the 3D-pose of an object(human, car, box, etc.) and it's velocity(x,y,z), and uses this information to predict the position of the object a few seconds ahead.
 This should then be used by a robot to dynamically avoid these moving objects by taking according actions, e.g. slowing down, turning left/right around the predicted movement, continuing normally or stopping completely if needed.

 This could later be used in Human-Robot interactions, Cobots, delivery robots, etc.

-## Project Structure

-### Phase 1: (until 8.11 to 10.11)

-* Collect Datasets; generate own data; create one clean dataset;
-* Do research; look for usable architecture; search for similar projects and get some inspiration; collect helpful info
-* Set a goal(how sophisticated/complex should the model be); split work, such that everyone has a roughly defined workflow

-### Phase 2: (as soon as Phase 1 is done)

-* Create a basic model, able to predict simple movements and make sure it works very well
-* high accuracy very important, as you don't want to have collisions
-* Generate more specific data, which is especially useful for this usecase

-### Phase 3: (basic setup can start shortly after Phase 2, implementation once model is good enough)

-* Start setting up ROS environment; programming basic navigation, obstacle avoidance
-* Then implement basic motion prediction model

-### Phase 4: (depending on goal and time left)
-* Make model more complex, e.g. boxes falling from above, close encounters, changing directions, etc.
-* Implement new model in ROS and create more complex environment